This entry is written by an NOVJM volunteer. The views expressed here are hers rather than the views of NOVJM as an organization.

 Antisocial personality disorder (APD) makes people more likely to commit crimes.
 But no one that I am aware of is claiming that an offender’s APD diagnosis should excuse his criminal behavior.
 But should it?
 When an individual with APD intentionally commits a crime that he understands will harm others is he less responsible for his actions?
 There are many different factors that increase the likelihood of an individual committing crimes.
 But unless they impair one’s ability to understand the nature of the crime or form intent they do not render one less responsible.
 And this all assuming that age is a factor in the crime being examined.
 As explained below in detail, many crimes committed by juveniles have nothing to do with the offenders’ ages.

 The underlying reasons behind criminal behavior are interesting, and should be studied, as understanding them may help us to prevent such it.
 But we should not allow ourselves to get too bogged down in asking why criminals do what they do.
 At some level the why really doesn’t matter.
 When a 12-year-old is being raped, beaten, and thrown in a river as was Danni Romig, the why doesn’t really matter.
 When a woman is being gang-raped, beaten, and burned alive as was Betty Marie Ilgenfritz Bradford, the why doesn’t really matter.
 When a five-year-old is being kidnapped and stabbed to death (and later eaten, according to the offender’s own journal) as was Jason Foreman, the why really doesn’t matter.
 The reasons behind a criminal’s choice to harm a victim don’t render the victim’s experience any less terrifying or painful.
 Rape is rape.
 Murder is murder.
 Violent crime is violent crime regardless of the reasons for the perpetrator’s propensity to commit crimes.
+Additionally, I will point out that many people who bring up the question of why an offender has the propensity to commit crimes are trying to deflect or distract from the more important issues, those being the severe nature of the crime and the impact on the victims.
+Bringing up the why is often a way to excuse or defend the criminal’s actions and to gain sympathy for them.
+Yes, he raped and murdered this woman but he did it because of his age and his background, and therefore, he is less responsible and should be released from prison at some point.
 People have been investigating the underlying reasons behind criminal behavior for hundreds of years and have yet to find conclusive answers.
 And we may continue to study this for another hundred years, and perhaps eventually find the answers we desire.
 But until then, we have to deal with the problem of violent crime.
 The violent criminal is just that, a violent criminal, regardless of the underlying genetic or environmental influences that contribute to their behavior.
 And as long as there are violent criminals who rape, torture, burn alive, and in other ways harm others, society deserves safety and victims deserve justice.